ChristopherLey/EthereumGraph/README.md

 ## Objective

-To build a temporal (dynamic) graph representation of all transactions.
+To build a temporal (dynamic) graph representation of all block transactions.
 Which will allow us to then leverage (and extend) the deep learning frameworks based on dynamic graph neural networks / temporal graph neural networks to extract valuable insight from the transaction network at scale.